dart-lang/site-www/src/dart-2.md

   * `const` is optional inside of a constant context.
 * Dart no longer has checked mode.
   * [Assert statements][] are still supported, but you enable them differently.
+* Functions marked `async` now run synchronously until the first `await` statement.
+  * Previously, execution returned immediately to the caller, and the function body was scheduled to run later.
+  * To learn more, read [the September 2017 Dart newsletter][sync async start].
 * The Dart language and core libraries have changed, partly as a result of the type system changes.
   * [Dev channel API reference documentation][apiref]